FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-file-manager.md

 ## World Viewer

-{: .info}
-> The World Viewer is currently under development and may not be available yet.

-For Minecraft servers, when you navigate into a world's `region` folder, a **World View** button may appear.
-Click it to visualize your Minecraft world data right in the browser -- a great way to get a quick overview of what your world looks like without launching the game.
+For Minecraft Java servers, when you navigate into a world's `region` folder, a **World View** button appears in the toolbar.
+Click it to visualize your Minecraft world data right in the browser -- see a top-down map of the entire world, zoom into regions with actual block textures, inspect chunks in 3D with X-Ray mode, and bulk-delete unused chunks to reduce world size.

+For full details, see the dedicated [World Viewer](/falix/dashboard/files/world-viewer) article.